MeenalJy/MeenalJy/README.md

 ## 💡 Working on:
-- 90 Days of DevOps challenge,
-- Terraform Week Challenge,
-- and Personal Projects
+- Executing DevOps practices and implementing projects on Amazon Web Services (AWS)

 ## 🌱 Learning: